Drawing flowers in pencil in progress

 ABOUT

 Ephemie flower art designs celebrate in flowers, ephemeral and eternal, bold and delicate, in colour, seasons, contradictions, printed product, design and a ‘healthy splash’ of kitsch.
-They are inspired by Japanese woodblock prints and the Interaction of Colour by Josef Albers to produce vibrant colour combinations that in some cases glow!
+They are inspired by Japanese woodblock prints and Josef Albers’ Interaction of Colour to produce vibrant colour combinations that in some cases glow!

-An architectural background pervades and characterises much of my work and approach.
-Observational drawings of flowers lean towards botanical illustration, detailed and precise, drawing upon two decades of technical drawing - from plans to construction detailing.
+An architectural background characterises much of my work and approach.
+Observational drawings of flowers lean towards botanical illustration, detailed and precise, drawing upon two decades of technical drawing from plans to construction detailing.
 Work with colour theory follows early introduction in art class and whilst on a Socrates-Erasmus year at the Bauhaus-Universität in Weimar.
-Careful and deliberate selection of paper, printing methods, packaging, details and finishes, follow years in both architectural education and small, design-led practice with Modernist roots, working on design and specification of building projects.
+Careful and deliberate selection of paper, printing methods, packaging, details and finishes follow years in both architectural education, and small, design-led practice with Modernist roots working on design and specification of building projects.

 Thank you for visiting E P H E M I E !